 Unpaid leaves of absence shall not be counted as years of service for the purpose of this policy.
-Sabbaticals are viewed as paid leaves and will be counted as years of service for purposes of this policy.

-An employee who has one (1) or more years of service with the District as a part time employee (i.e., less than one hundred percent [100%] FTE), shall receive one (1) year of credited service for every year of full time or part time employment, but any special onetime longevity stipend earned by the employee shall be reduced in a proportional fashion to account for the part time employment.
-Examples of proportional reductions for periods of part time employment can be reviewed in the District's business office.
+An employee who has one (1) or more years of service with the District as a part-time employee (i.e., less than one hundred percent [100%] FTE), shall receive one (1) year of credited service for every year of full time or part-time employment, but any special onetime longevity stipend earned by the employee shall be reduced in a proportional fashion to account for the part-time employment.
+Examples of proportional reductions for periods of part-time employment can be reviewed in the District's business office.